 - small work-group sessions for participants to discuss their current and proposed AAC research activities, and to meet with other doctoral students who may have similar research interests.

-Think Tank faculty and graduate students with a wide variety of interests and experiences will participate.
-Our focus will be on the careful consideration of how to support the development, implementation, and dissemination of strong research in AAC.
+Think Tank faculty and graduate students with a wide variety of interests and experiences participated.
+Our focus was on the careful consideration of how to support the development, implementation, and dissemination of strong research in AAC.

-- There is no registration fee for the conference, however individuals will be responsible for their own expenses (e.g., travel, lodging, meals).
+- There was no registration fee for the conference, however individuals were responsible for their own expenses (e.g., travel, lodging, meals).

-- Registration will be limited to 20 participants – individuals interested in attending will be asked to describe their goals for attending the conference (please see application below)
+- Registration was limited to 24 participants – individuals interested in attending were asked to describe their goals for attending the conference (please see application below)

-- Because some of the costs for the Think Tank will be supported by a grant from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR grant #90RE5017) to the RERC on AAC, registration for the 2017 Think Tank will be limited to doctoral students who have graduate student status in spring, 2017, and who are formally affiliated with a graduate program in the United States.
-Materials developed as part of the 2017 Think Tank will be shared in a variety of formats.
+- Because some of the costs for the Think Tank were supported by a grant from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR grant #90RE5017) to the RERC on AAC, registration for the 2017 Think Tank was limited to doctoral students who had graduate student status in spring, 2017, and who are formally affiliated with a graduate program in the United States.